saltict/availproject.github.io/docs/glossary.md

 A modular blockchain is one that focuses on handling a select few duties and outsources the rest to one or more separate layers.

 ### Monolithic Blockchain
 In a monolithic blockchain, all tasks are handled on a single layer or a group of tightly coupled chains operating on the same layer.
-The latter distinction is important to note: a network of interconnected blockchains that handle all roles, such as Polkadot’s parachains or Avalanche’s subnets, doesn’t qualify as modular architecture.

 ### Data Availability (DA)
 The DA layer guarantees that all necessary data is available for reconstructing the state of a rollup.
 Data Availability is not Data Storage.
 Data availability is the assurance that full nodes have been able to access and verify the full set of transactions associated with a specific block.